pforret/jekyll.forret.com/_posts/2005/2005-02-12-cd-to-mp3-ripping-speed-estimation.md

   * a Pentium 4 2,8GHz processor
   * ripping with the [LAME](http://lame.sourceforge.net/) encoder to 160 kbps

 Your ripping will start at about 9,8X and speed up until your CPU is saturated at 18,2X.
 Which gives the graphic at the right.
-Now there&#8217;s a rule of fist.
+Now there's a rule of fist.

 Remark: looking at the benchmarks, adding a second processor (or HyperThreading) does not enhance the ripping speed (probably since the MP3 encoding code does not do parallelisation).
-But if you have 2 CPU&#8217;s, only one CPU will go to 100% and you keep some breathing room while your PC is creating the MP3s.
+But if you have 2 CPU's, only one CPU will go to 100% and you keep some breathing room while your PC is creating the MP3s.